siddolo/lamp-tools/README.md

                 WEB ROOT: /var/www/mydomain.com/htdocs
                 CHROOT JAIL: /var/www/mydomain.com

-        Are you shure to continue?
+        Are you sure to continue?
 Check again. [y/N] y Do you want to add a www.mydomain.com alias? [y/N] y Do you want to reload apache? (apache2ctl graceful) [y/N] y root@webserver00:~#